 If you have been accused of driving while unfit through drugs or failing to provide a specimen, you must instruct a motoring offence solicitor.
 The solicitors here at Ashmans represent clients across England and Wales.
-If you were arrested in this jurisdiction, contact us now for free legal advice.
+If you were arrested in this jurisdiction, contact us now for legal advice.

 It is important to speak to a solicitor, as a legal expert can explain the options open to you.
 It may be preferable to plead guilty.
 Or, it may be better to defend the charge or plead a case for special reasons.